 What is the Interest Rate?

-The account pays 2.07% APY, which blows the national average of 0.10% APY out of the water.
+The account pays 0.35% APY, which is better than the national average of 0.10% APY.
 Interest will accrue daily, and it’s credited to your account monthly--but usually within the first week of the next month.
 Remember that this interest rate can change as the market fluctuates.